alexanderwebber/AgentPony/README.md

-a actor model, distributed platform on which to execute agent based simulations using Ponylang.
+a distributed platform utilizing the actor model on which to execute agent based simulations using Ponylang.